-- Developed and modeled nursing home assessment;
+- Developed and modeled the nursing home assessment;

-- Assisted in drafting the state legislation, public notices, state plan amendments, waiver requests, briefing documents and answers to CMS questions;
+- Assisted in drafting the state legislation, public notices, state plan amendments, waiver requests, briefing documents, and answers to CMS questions;

 - Briefed state officials and the client on CMS actions in other states that were seeking to implement nursing home provider assessments;